 The EPOP applies to the senior leadership of the combined company, including our NEOs.
 Stock options granted under the plan replace equity compensation for our NEOs during 2019, 2020 and 2021 and vest over a five-year time horizon.
 In addition, vesting of 50% of the options granted to each participant requires achievement of pre-established Adjusted EBITDA goals for each year through 2023.
-Performance-vesting options that fail to vest in a given performance year will be eligible to vest over the remainder of the five-year performance period if our cumulative Adjusted EBITDA at the end of a given performance year exceeds the sum of the Adjusted EBITDA goals for all completed performance years (cumulative vesting feature).
-The EPOP performance goals for each year in the performance period were set prior to the grant date of the awards.
+Performance-vesting options that fail to vest in a given performance year will be eligible to vest over the remainder of the five-year performance period if our cumulative Adjusted EBITDA at the end of a given performance year exceeds the sum of the Adjusted EBITDA goals for each year in the performance period were set prior to the grant date of the awards.
 All the options under the EPOP were granted with the same performance goals for all participants, including those from both legacy CommScope and legacy ARRIS organizations, to ensure that all participants have similar motivation and will share in similar achievement levels across the full duration of the program.